nzzdev/Q-server/docs/install.md

 ## Setup Q editor

-Now you probably want to [setup your Q editor](https://github.com/nzzdev/Q-editor) to connect it to your Q server.
+Now you probably want to [deploy your Q editor](https://github.com/nzzdev/Q-editor#deployment) to connect it to your Q server.